-Phishing is one of the easiest ways for cybercriminals to get ahold of your sensitive information.
-In a matter of minutes, your University of Hawaii (UH) Username, your credit card information, and even your social security number could be in the hands of a criminal who is very eager to use your identity (and possibly your savings) to live life luxuriously..
+Phishing is one of the easiest ways for cybercriminals to obtain your sensitive information.
+In a matter of minutes, your University of Hawaiʻi (UH) Username, your credit card information, and even your social security number could be in the hands of a criminal who is very eager to use your identity (and possibly your savings) to live life luxuriously…

 Tips to Prevent Phishing:

 - Be vigilant about protecting personal information, such as your UH username and password and your social security number.
 Never respond with any personal information (like your social security number) to an unsolicited email.

 - Be careful when clicking on links, particularly when the link points to a website that does not begin with www.hawaii.edu or (something).hawaii.edu.

 - Be safe, if you think you may have provided your UH username and password in response to a phishing message, change your password immediately.
 You can check your Google@UH login activity by following the instructions at: https://www.hawaii.edu/askus/1587

 You are more likely to fall for phishing on your mobile device!
 Because mobile devices don’t show the entire URL of a website, it’s easy for a phisher to create a convincing duplicate of an UH website with an equally convincing URL.

 When prompted for your UH credentials (or any sensitive information) on a website:

 - Read the entire URL to check the legitimacy of the website

 Learn more at https://www.hawaii.edu/askus/1682